m0ru/bak/01_abstract.md

-structuring the JavaScript-based client-application; thus it consisted of researching and experimenting with state-of-the-art web-application architectures and tooling, adapting and innovating on them for the particular problem space layed out in [chapter @sec:probdescr], as well as identifying a migration path for updating the existing code-base.
+structuring the JavaScript-based client-application; thus it consisted of researching and experimenting with state-of-the-art web-application architectures and tooling, adapting and innovating on them for the particular problem space laid out in [chapter @sec:probdescr], as well as identifying a migration path for updating the existing code-base.

-As layed out in [chapter @sec:suggested-solution], we used a variant of the (ng-)redux architecture (see [@sec:redux; @sec:ng-redux] for the original architecture), but added a "messaging-agent" more akin to the runtime in the Elm-architecture (see [@sec:elm-architecture]).
+As laid out in [chapter @sec:suggested-solution], we used a variant of the (ng-)redux architecture (see [@sec:redux; @sec:ng-redux] for the original architecture), but added a "messaging-agent" more akin to the runtime in the Elm-architecture (see [@sec:elm-architecture]).
 The action-creators, who handle non-socket network communication, use an RDF-store for caching the RDF-data used throughout the Web of Needs.
 To allow using newer language features and bundle the application Webpack ([@sec:webpack]) with Babel ([@sec:cross-compilation]) is used.
 Styling is done in SCSS ([@sec:scss]) using BEM ([@sec:bem]) as naming convention.

 <!--
 TODO mention hevner?